 Kelly Bertrand’s ode to the greatest Christmas song of all time – and no, it’s not Mariah.
+Her tribute to the Fairytale of New York.

 Spending 10 years working long Christmas deadlines inside a women’s magazine office has led to two things.